conda/conda-docs/docs/source/building/recipe.rst

    * - ``armv6``
      - True if the platform is Linux and the Python architecture is armv6l
    * - ``osx``
-     - True if the platform is OS X
+     - True if the platform is OSX
    * - ``unix``
-     - True if the platform is Unix (OS X or Linux)
+     - True if the platform is Unix (OSX or Linux)
    * - ``win``
      - True if the platform is Windows
    * - ``win32``